bbikdash/practical-ubuntu-autoinstall-example/README.md

 ## Debugging/Testing

-There are numerous ways to use Ubuntu's new autoinstall/cloud-init feature each varying on levels of hands-free-ness
+There are numerous ways to use Ubuntu's new autoinstall/cloud-init feature each varying on levels of hands-free-ness.

 Assuming you have installation media (a USB stick) with Ubuntu Desktop 24.04 on it.
 Simply drop this file onto the highest level directory of the USB.